LyuJ1998/HandTailor/README.md

 ```

 ## Download Pretrain Model
-Download the pretrain model from [Google Drive](https://drive.google.com/file/d/1ZrGYm6SxfMHd6fqsEhkK2Dmyp57SFEYk/view?usp=sharing), and put the `model.py` in `./checkpoints`
+Download the pretrain model from [Google Drive](https://drive.google.com/file/d/1ZrGYm6SxfMHd6fqsEhkK2Dmyp57SFEYk/view?usp=sharing), and put the `model.pt` in `./checkpoints`

 ## Demo
 To process the image provided in `./demo`, run
 ```bash
 python demo.py
 ```
-You can also put your data in the fold, but remember to use the proper camera intrinsic like
+You can also put your data in the fold `./demo`, but remember to use the proper camera intrinsic like
 ```bash
 python demo.py --fx=612.0206 --fy=612.2821 --cx=321.2842 --cy=235.8609
 ```